wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 The following are designed to be placed in the following load order if using the entire suite.

 [T4](https://www.nexusmods.com/newvegas/mods/66903) - A female body replacer.
-- Also requires [T4 Modest](https://www.nexusmods.com/newvegas/mods/69642) to prevent incompatibility and clipping with mods that edit armors.
+- Also requires [More Modest Type 4 Body and Armor](https://www.nexusmods.com/newvegas/mods/69642) to prevent incompatibility and clipping with mods that edit armors.

 [Improved Vanilla Male Body (IVMB)](https://www.nexusmods.com/newvegas/mods/70160) - A male body replacer.